nipil/one-pf-manage/README.md

 As you can see :

-- the vm named is prefixed
+- the vm name uses the platform name as prefix
 - `project-version-srv4` has no overrides at all and equals `default`
 - `project-version-srv3` had only a host override for `vcpu`
 - `project-version-srv2` had only a class override for `one_template`
-- `project-version-srv1` had both a class and a host override both modifying `mem_mb` and its final value respects precedence.
+- `project-version-srv1` had both a class and a host override both modifying `mem_mb` and its final value respects precedence, and a host override for the network.

 # pre-requisites

-As this tool uses the standard OpenNebula CLI, your environment variables `ONE_XMLRPC` *must* be configured appropriately
+As this tool uses the standard OpenNebula CLI, your environment variables `ONE_XMLRPC` *must* be configured appropriately, for use by the CLI tools.

-Besides, you must pre-log in to OpenNebula before running the script (eventually defining `ONE_AUTH` and finally using `oneuser`)
+You *must* pre-log into your OpenNebula cluster using the CLI tools (eventually defining `ONE_AUTH` and using `oneuser`) before running the provided script

 # usage

 The `-h` option displays available command-line options.

 You can start your json template, using `docs/example.json` and the above explanation as an example.

-Then you run `./opm.py yourfile.json` (the default operation is `status`)
+Then you run `./opm.py yourfile.json` (the default operation is `status`).
 For the example configuration, this yields :

     $ ./opm.py docs/example.json status
     project-version-srv6: missing